-Establishment: April 1, 2007

-Mission: Japan Housing Finance Agency (JHF) strives to provide smooth and efficient provision of funds necessary for constructing houses and thus contribute to stable living and enhanced social welfare of the Japanese citizens by purchasing mortgages to assist lending of funds necessary for constructing houses provided by general financial institutions and lending funds required for constructing buildings for disaster recovery to supplement lending by general financial institutions.

-Capital: 711.73529 billion yen (as of the end of the fiscal year 2015; 100% of the capital is provided by the Japanese government.)

-Number of directors and employees: 915 (as of April 1, 2016)

-Operations: Securitization support, housing loan insurance service, loan origination

-Offices: Head office: 1-4-10 Koraku, Bunkyo-ku, Tokyo, Japan 112-8570

-Branches: 8 branches in major cities nationwide (as of July 1, 2016)

-Size of mortgage portfolio: 24.2921 trillion yen (as of March 31, 2016)

-(Including: Purchased housing loans - 12.8323 trillion yen and originated loans - 11.3922 trillion yen)
+Establishment April 1, 2007 Mission Japan Housing Finance Agency (JHF) strives to provide smooth and efficient provision of funds necessary for constructing houses and thus contributes to stable living and enhanced social welfare of the Japanese citizens by purchasing mortgages to assist lending of funds necessary for constructing houses provided by private financial institutions and lending funds required for constructing buildings for disaster recovery to supplement lending by private financial institutions.
+Capital 708.642 billion yen (as of the end of the fiscal year 2016; 100% of the capital is provided by the Japanese government.)
+Number of directors and employees 902 (as of April 1, 2017) Operations Securitization support, housing loan insurance service, loan origination Offices Head office: 1-4-10 Koraku, Bunkyo-ku, Tokyo, Japan 112-8570 Branches: 8 branches in major cities nationwide Size of mortgage portfolio 23.3916 trillion yen (as of March 31, 2017) (Including: purchased housing loans - 13.6616 trillion yen and originated loans - 9.673 trillion yen)